 b.
 The specifications must require a performance verification test and balance air quantity values report for a minimum of two operating conditions for each air handling unit system.
 One operating condition must be with the specified air filters installed in the minimum pressure drop or clean state.
 The second operating condition must be at the maximum pressure drop and/or dirty state.
 The air quantities reported are acceptable if they are within ten percent of the design value and the space relative pressures are maintained.
 This requirement applies to any air-handling unit affected by the construction to be performed.

 10. Well coordinated construction documents.
 In the case of additions to existing institutions, the mechanical and electrical, especially existing essential electrical systems and all other pertinent conditions must be a part of this submission.

 11. Signed, sealed and dated subsequent addenda, change orders, field orders and other documents altering the above must be submitted for advance written approval from the Office of Plans and Construction.

-(13) Initial submissions will be acted upon by the Agency within 60 days of the receipt of the initial payment of the plan review fee.
+(13) All submissions will be acted upon by the Agency within 60 days of the receipt of the initial payment of the plan review fee.
 The Agency will either approve or disapprove the submission and will provide a listing of deficiencies in writing.
 Each subsequent resubmission of documents for review on the project will initiate another 60-day response period.
 If the Agency does not act within 60 days of receipt of a submission, the submission will be considered approved.
-However, all deficiencies noted by the Agency must be satisfactorily corrected before final construction approval can be obtained for the project from the Agency.
+However, all deficiencies noted by the Agency must be satisfactorily corrected before final approval can be obtained for the project from the Agency.